hemantksingh/messup-learn/People/Capabilites.md

 Whilst the role of a product owner is primarily to look at problems from the end user - the customer point of view, an architect looks at the solution to problems from an engineering lens - how can you make the life of the deveoper a bit easier, helping automating the process of manufacturing and operating software based on business goals.

 * Create and evolve technical strategy based on business goals
   * have a view of current state and a target state
-  * look inwards and outwards, liase with internal and external parties to bridge silos and minimise cross team dependencies
+  * look inwards and outwards, liaise with internal and external parties to bridge silos and minimise cross team dependencies
-* Derisk delivery
+* De-risk delivery
   * look into the future
   * help define guardrails/boundaries/governance
-  * enable production readyness - depending upon the business strategy optimize for operational excellence, security, performance, resilience, cost and sustainability
+  * enable production readiness - depending upon the business strategy optimize for operational excellence, security, performance, resilience, cost and sustainability
 * Focus on delivering and measuring value
   * Use data to drive decisions
   * Identify what to measure and the key metrics to help support that
-  * Look at qunatitative as well as qualitative metrics
+  * Look at quantitative as well as qualitative metrics
 * Getting results through others
   * As opposed to taking on too much work upon yourself, provide support - shepherding people in the right direction
   * From player to coach, from doing to getting it done
 * Support dev teams with
-  * making technical descisions, or more importantly avoid making drastic decisions
+  * making technical decisions, or more importantly avoid making drastic decisions
   * alignment with business goals, think big picture and help translate that into day to day
 * Represent engineering to the wider business, stakeholders and/or project sponsors
   * extend the team's reach